emberjs/rfcs/text/0000-discord.md

 We intend to have the "welcome" channel as the initial channel for everyone who joins the Discord server.
 This channel will be read-only and will list the rules for the Discord server.

+We also intend to have a "setup" channel.
+This channel will give you a complete guide of how to take advantage of the personalization, privacy and security, and notification controls in Discord.

 **Verification Level**
 Initially, we will be implementing the "low" verification level, which means users will need to have a verified email on their Discord account.
 If this proves to be too easy of a target for spammers, we will implement a higher level of verification (levels include amount of time a user has to be a verified member of the server before they can post).

 **Explicit Content Filter**
 Since this is a public Discord server, we will be setting an explicit content filter- it will scan messages from all members without a role.
+Email-verified members will be given a community member role to start, and other roles may be added to users over time.

 **Categories and Channels**
 Community members will then have the option of visiting the "setup" channel and learning more about fine-grained controls, such as: